Benji377/Timety/README.md

 * **📢 Announcements:** Stay up to date with the latest releases and major changes.
 * **💡 Ideas:** Suggest and vote on new features you'd love to see.
 * **🙏 Q&A:** Ask questions and get help from the community or the developer.
-* **🙌 Show and tell:** Share your productivity setups, habit streaks, or custom focus tags!
-* **💬 General & Polls:** Chat with other users and participate in community polls.

 ## Translations